stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Assembly
 ^^^^^^^^

-An assembly kernel requires the column-banded DoFmap for both the to- and from-function spaces of the CMA operator being assembled as well as the number of DoFs for each of the DoFmaps.
+An assembly kernel requires the column-banded dofmap for both the to- and from-function spaces of the CMA operator being assembled as well as the number of DoFs for each of the dofmaps.
 The full set of rules is:

 1) Include the ``cell`` argument. ``cell`` is an integer and has intent ``in``.